mr-elbe5/SwiftyBandika/README.md

 ##### Cut Content (Scissor)

-Cut cotent to the internal clipboard.
+Cut content to the internal clipboard.
 Only after pasting the content is actually moved.

 ##### Copy Content (Empty double Page)